Back to employers

 CPC direct sales channels primarily involve selling cattle and beef to Asian consumer markets, domestic feedlots, processors and exporting live cattle.

 At CPC, it doesn’t matter whether you’re male or female, experienced or looking to have a life-changing experience, we support career development and provide ongoing opportunities at every level.

 We are always looking for team members who are self-reliant, resourceful, practical, versatile, adaptable, capable and have the ability to deal with different personalities that living in a rural community offers.

-At the start of each season, CPC welcomes on board new employees who initially start their training and company induction at a dedicated training facility, which is then followed up with further training at the station, where they will work for the season.
+At the start of each season, CPC welcomes on board new employees who initially start their training at a dedicated Induction Week at the station where they will work for the season.

 Once arriving on station, employees will go through site specific induction and training prior to beginning work for the mustering season.
 This will include skills training such as horsemanship, horse shoeing, cattle work, fencing, water and mechanical maintenance and motorbike skills.
 The induction also allows new employees to learn information such as low stress stock handling techniques and Workplace Health and Safety within the pastoral industry.

 We also believe our team members are a vital link in the continuing success of our company and therefore in addition our focus on training and development we encourage strong communication throughout CPC.
 With weekly reports from the CEO to all of the team, use of internal social media and newsletters, monthly team meetings on station, conferences and regular company conference calls, our team are kept informed on what is happening within the business, future initiatives and share their ideas on our journey to become the preferred employer within the pastoral industry.